New Jersey Back Bays Coastal Storm Risk Management Study

 View a video from a February, 2013 helicopter fly-over of areas impacted by the storm.
 Dr. Stan Hales, the BBP Director, provides commentary along with others on the flight.

 The Richard Stockton College of New Jersey, Coastal Research Center, completed a preliminary post-Sandy assessment of the New Jersey Beach Profile Network (NJBPN) profiles located along northern Ocean County.
-Data collected in September, 2012 and immediately following Hurricane Sandy on November 8, 12, and 19 were used to compare and calculate sand losses to the 11 beach profiles located on a developed portion of the coastline (3 profiles in Island Beach State Park have not been surveyed yet).
+Data collected in September, 2012 and immediately following Hurricane Sandy on November 8, 12, and 19 were used to compare and calculate sand losses to the 11 beach profiles located on a developed portion of the coastline.
 To read the Coastal Research Center’s Northern Ocean County Initial Report, click here.